 Project Partners are organizations from any knowledge sector, including industry, government agencies, or research institutions, whether in Saskatchewan, elsewhere in Canada or abroad.
-However, the Fedoruk Centre cannot appear as a Project Partner.
+However, the Fedoruk Centre and Innovation Saskatchewan cannot appear as a Project Partner.

-Note that the Government of Canada has issued research security policies that may preclude funding of a proposal with certain organizations as Partners.2 If in doubt, please consult research-security experts at your institution.
+Note that the Government of Canada has issued research security policies that may preclude funding of a proposal with certain organizations as Partners.2 Because the Target Impact Areas of this research call touch on Sensitive Technology Research Areas, funding applications that identify collaborations with Named Research Organizations (NROs) will not be accepted.
+Please consult research security experts at your institution to verify that no NROs are included in your affiliations and partners.